gradle/gradle/design-docs/testing-toolkit.md

 ### Implementation

-- Infer the classes under test from the
+- Infer the classpath for classes under test classpath
+    - When running from the plugin dev plugin, use the main source set's runtime classpath.
+    - When running from the IDE, could use a generated resource or perhaps infer from the runtime classpath in the test JVM.
+- Add or expand sample to demonstrate this feature.
+- Add some brief user guide material.

 ### Test coverage